 - Use ceiling fans to help cool rooms

 - Keep blinds and curtains closed when possible

 Don’t expect your a/c to cool your house below 76 / 77 degrees during the heat of the day.
 It won’t be able to achieve those temperatures in this South Florida weather.

 One tip to check if your air conditioner is running properly is to test it at night.
 After the heat of the day is over and the sun has gone down, check your thermostat settings and watch the equipment overnight.
 Is it able to achieve the temperatures you set it for?
 Does it cycle off and seem to run okay overnight?
 In the morning hours before the heat of the day does it reach the temperatures you have it set for?

 If you answer yes to these questions, then mechanically the equipment is probably okay.
 During the daytime it may not be able to keep up with the demand of the South Florida temperatures.
 Or there may be other factors to consider in your home, such as old or damaged duct work, low or missing attic insulation or old windows & doors.

-If you are still unsure if your air conditioner is working, please give us a call or fill out our online form to schedule an appointment.
+If you are still unsure if your air conditioner is working, please give us a call or fill out our online form.